vineetha1996/Event-Expo/README.md

 - [Alekhya Jaddu](https://github.com/vineetha1996/event-expo/commits?author=alekhyajaddu)
 - [BhanuPrakash Thota](https://github.com/vineetha1996/event-expo/commits?author=BhanuprakashThota)

+## Risky Components:
+##### Uses an outside API:
+- The app will be hosted on an external API, i.e., Gennymotion.
+This will give us clearer idea about layout and navigation of the pages developed.
+##### Requires Functionality NOT discussed:
+- As we will be using Firebase for real-time data handling, it will be a bit difficult to navigate through this new functionalities, adding and retreiving data.
+##### Requires Functionality will be discussed:
+- Data base services and handling is yet to be understood and will be discussed later.

 ## Activities/Screens:
 The following activities are taken in the device "Nexus 5X API 26".